 The above step recreates the repository, which might take a minute or so.

-To refresh the WMI and the “Security providers” status in the Windows Security dialog, install a third-party antivirus or antimalware program such as Malwarebytes Premium Trial.
+If none of the above steps help, refresh the WMI and the “Security providers” status in the Windows Security dialog by installing a third-party antivirus or antimalware program such as Malwarebytes Premium Trial.

 In the Malwarebytes Premium security dashboard, enable the “Always register Malwarebytes in the Windows Security Center” (Reference) option.